callum/pipey/readme.md

 ## special types

-By default stream data is concatenated to a string, as per the above example.
+By default stream data is concatenated and output as a string, as per the above example.
 However, there are special instructions to treat streams as arrays, objects or raw JSON.

-Imagine you want to create an array of newline-delimited messages from a file:
+Imagine you want to retrieve a list of newline-delimited messages from a file and output them as JSON:

 ```js
 var fs = require('fs')